Behnam-sn/Castle-Docusaurus/docs/algorithms/problem-solving-techniques/two-pointer-technique.md

 The bubble sort algorithm exemplifies this kind of pointer usage.

-### Pointer Chasing ("Slow and Fast" or "Tortoise and Hare") For Cycle Detection
+### Pointer Chasing For Cycle Detection

-This variant of the two-pointer technique is notably applied in identifying cycles in linked lists and graphs,
+This variant of the two-pointer technique,
+Is notably applied in identifying cycles in linked lists and graphs,
 As demonstrated in Floyd's algorithm.

-Floyd's Cycle Detection: Given the head of a Linked List, determine if a cycle exists in the Linked List

 In this setup, both pointers initiate their journey from the beginning of the input (typically index 0),
 But progress at varied speeds.